cwood12/oldwebsite/_pages/cv.md

 Education
 ======
-* Ph.D in Physics, University of Notre Dame, 2022 (expected)
+* Ph.D. in Physics, University of Notre Dame, 2022 (expected)
 * M.S. in Physics, University of Notre Dame, 2019 (expected)
 * B.S. in Physics, Hofstra University, 2016